 Industrial action: Note any impacts on teaching and assessment arising from industrial action, and any consequences for determining course results and awards outcomes.
 Note also any impact on marking and assessment arising from the MAB:

 |Explanation of calculations used in determining results or, where percentage marking has been employed, a statement of the conversion scheme translating percentages to the Schedule A bands.|

 |List of Results

 NOTE: Exam Boards were previously required to determine the outcome for candidates whose GPA placed them in a discretionary zone.
-From 2021-22, Exam Board classification has been abolished and amended regulations regarding classification eligibility apply.
+Exam Board discretion was abolished in 2021-22 and amended regulations regarding classification eligibility apply.